How Mental Health can help your case

 Of course, alcohol can also affect your understanding and your ability to follow simple instructions.
 This could be important when defending a drink driving allegation.

 Medication and your breath results

 Our clients will often tell us that there is no “magic wand” for treating anxiety or depression.
+Severe anxiety or depression can stop you visiting friends, going to work, using the phone, leaving the house and even cause suicidal thoughts.
+Different medications exist to treat anxiety and depression.
 You may have been prescribed medication by your doctor.

 The most commonly prescribed drugs for anxiety are;